Table of Contents[Hide][Show]

 Use the afternoon to relax and again enjoy the beach.
 There are actually hotels close to downtown San Diego and most area attractions on the waterfront.
 We found one on Shelter Island San Diego, Koa Kai Resort, that was a hit with our family.
 Here we were able to enjoy another afternoon on the beach and in the pool.

 Again, dine with water views.
 Shelter Island has a couple of fun options.
 One is Fathom Bistro Bait & Tackle.
-Here you can enjoy a casual meal while watching pelicans and seagulls trying to score your own.
+Here you can enjoy a casual meal while watching pelicans and seagulls trying to score their own.
 Or sit on the patio at Vessel Restaurant at Kona Kai Resort.
 The patio overlooks the marina, pool and beach and has an excellent happy hour.
 Then roast s’mores on the beach to finish a day of San Diego fun.

 Optional substitution: San Diego boasts a variety of authentic Japanese, Italian and Mexican foods.
 If you still have the energy, venture out into one of these districts like Little Italy, where you are sure to find food to please the whole family.